boyuandeng/vision_locomotion_go1/README.md

 This repo builds on the code from [vision_locomotion](https://github.com/antonilo/vision_locomotion)

 ## Usage
-Completely follow the steps of the original warehouse for installation and use
+Completely follow the steps of the original warehouse for installation

+`First:`If you want to build this repo, please note that change the [path](./controller/CMakeLists.txt) in line 8 and 22,23, which is your torch package

+`Second:`

 `tips:`There may be a `touch` issue, like:
 ```